-A narcissist is never accountable for their own actions if you have any issues with a narcissist if you ask a simple Question.
-They will twist it onto being your fault.
-A narcissist believes it’s always someone else’s fault, for someone else to fix, to a narcissist it’s always someone else’s fault, and with that simple question from you they will word salad, Intimidation, twist the story, take you off-topic, project, stonewall, Provoke us for a reaction so they can talk about our reactions and not the original question, triangulate us with others, and many more
+A narcissist is never accountable for their own actions if you have any issues with a narcissist if you ask a simple question.
+They will twist it into being your fault.
+A narcissist believes it’s always someone else’s fault, for someone else to fix, to a narcissist it’s always someone else’s fault, and with that simple question from you, they will word salad, Intimidation, twist the story, take you off-topic, project, stonewall, Provoke us for a reaction so they can talk about our reactions and not the original question, triangulate us with others, and many more

 “No one throws a bigger tantrum than a narcissist been shown facts and evidence of something they definitely did do.”

 Another trait is that they have low levels of Empathy.
 They don’t have the emotional empathy to care on a genuine level, only the cognitive empathy to see how others would precieve their behaviour, why they will offer a false apology if they believe they have some to gain by doing so.
 As they believe that they are special (which we are all special, the difference is they use their feelings of being special to exploit others, whereas kind people help others to feel special, ) as narcissists have that egotistical sense of entitlement the feeling of being above all others.
 They lack in empathy.
 They have no genuine feelings of guilt or remorse as to how they exploit those around them.
 They don’t have the emotional empathy to care to give them the feelings to offer a genuine apology.
 The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one, however with their own twisted perspectives, they will do something to hurt another.
 Not only have no regard for what they have done, to remove any feeling of shame, they will also them gaslight and blame the other person.

 So here are a few phrases you may have heard.